-The Netherlands icon feels the points gap between Spain's two biggest sides is remarkable at this stage of the season, and questioned the decision to drop Iker CasillasReal Madrid to be 16 points adrift of Barcelona at this point in the Liga campaign.
+The Netherlands icon feels the point gap between Spain's two biggest sides is remarkable at this stage of the season, and questioned the decision to drop Iker Casillas.

-Los Blancos' inconsistent performances, coupled with the incredible start made by Tito Vilanova's side, has seen the champions fall well behind both Barca and city rivals Atletico Madrid.
+Los Blancos' inconsistent performances, coupled with the incredible start made by Tito Vilanova's side, has seen the champion fall well behind both Barca and city rival Atletico Madrid.

 Madrid boss Jose Mourinho controversially dropped captain Iker Casillas for the recent 3-2 defeat to Malaga, and Cruyff suggested the move was based on more than just current form.

 "You don't lose your place overnight," he said, when asked for his view on the contentious decision.

 The 65-year-old was speaking ahead of the 1-1 friendly draw between Catalunya and Nigeria - his final match before calling time on his coaching career.